 Throughout the pandemic, central banks and regulators shifted their priorities away from compliance in the financial services to focus on maintaining financial stability and operational excellence.

 Many regulatory deadlines were shifted to support changes in priorities to allow institutions to ‘focus resources on governance, cyber security, and conduct’.

 The world is now returning to normal.

-Regulatory compliance is back on the agenda, with additional challenges to accommodate working from home, staff turnover, loss of key personnel, and changed social expectations.
+Regulatory compliance is back on the agenda for financial services, with additional challenges to accommodate working from home, staff turnover, loss of key personnel, and changed social expectations.

 Recent changes in social views about working from home, the systemic risk of further lockdowns, and possibility of staff shortages combine to create a new urgency to review how automation is used in the business.

 The ever-evolving Financial Services marketplace and Pandemic (Covid19) experience has shown us that companies with a balanced use of physical and online presence are best placed to survive and grow.